-Cryo-EM grids (Quantifoil 2/2) of the SA 70S ribosome(SA70S) complex samples were prepared from solutions of concentration of 1mg/ml.
-Data were collected on the Titan Krios FEI operating at 300 kV acceleration voltage at CM01 beamline, Grenoble, France and at a nominal underfocus of $\Delta z = (-0.5) - (-1.5)$ μm using K2 GATAN camera and automated data collection with EPU software.
+Cryo-EM grids (Quantifoil 2/2) of the SA 70S ribosome (SA70S) complex samples were prepared from solutions of concentration of 1mg/ml.
+Data were collected on the Titan Krios FEI operating at 300 kV acceleration voltage at CM01 beamline, Grenoble, France and at a nominal underfocus of $\Delta z = (-0.5)$ - (-1.5) μ m using K2 GATAN camera and automated data collection with EPU software.
 The camera was calibrated at nominal magnification of 130K× resulting in 1.052 Å pixel size at the specimen level.
-The camera was set up to collect 40 frames, total exposure time was was 5 sec/movie with a dose of 30 e-Å2 collecting 3 movie/hole.
+The camera was set up to collect 40 frames, total exposure time was was 4 sec/movie with a dose of 20.3 e-Ų collecting 5 movie/hole.

-Fig. 2: cryo-EM micrograph of the 70S complex with compound YB-6, was taken at CM01 beamline, Grenoble, France with K2 camera onTitan Krios FEI.
+Fig. 2: cryo-EM micrograph of the 70S complex with compound YB-6, was collected at CM01 beamline, Grenoble, France with K2 camera on Titan Krios FEI.

 All data processed using Relion 3 (Scheres, 2018).
-5385 movies (Fig. 2) were aligned by the whole image motion correction method.
-The contrast transfer function of every image was determined using CTFFIND4.1 in the RELION 3 workflow.
-Particle auto picking was done with a template (from auto particle picking) and about 478,401 particles were picked.
-2D classification and selection of 47 (out of 100) classes resulted 352,069 particles (Fig. 3)..
-Performing 3D classification resulted in 10 classes out of them, 6 classes were selected for 3D image reconstruction (Fig. 5).
-339,066 particles were used for 3D auto-refinement and the reconstructed map reached 3.02Å.
-After post-processing the final resolution was 2.89Å.
-A CTF refinment, followed by Bayesian polishing were preformed, and a second 3D reconstruction reached 2.57 Å.
+6480 movies (Fig. 2) were aligned by the whole image motion correction method.
+The contrast transfer function of every image was determined using CTFFIND4.1 of the RELION 3 workflow.
+Particle auto picking was done with a template (from auto particle picking).
+About 1,230,958 particles were picked.
+Due to relion's limitations we had to reduce the number of particles before 2D clasification, therfore we selected 575,600 particles with estimated resolution higher than 2.78 Å. 2D classification and selection of 45 (out of 380) classes yielded 510,675 particles (Fig. 3).
+Performing 3D classification resulted in 10 classes.
+Among them, 6 classes were selected for 3D image reconstruction (Fig. 5).
+300,518 particles were used for 3D auto-refinement and the reconstructed map reached 3.00Å.
+After post-processing the final resolution was 2.69Å.
+A CTF refinment, followed by Bayesian polishing was preformed, and the second 3D reconstruction reached 2.82Å.
+After post-processing the final resolution is 2.51Å.
+The high resolution of the resulting map enabled unambiguouse modeling of the nucleotides in the core of the ribosome.
+In addition, we could identify unmodeled electron density in the core of the ribosome, in close proximity to linezolid known binding site. that could fit our compaund (Fig. 5).